Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 - Can I qualify for life insurance if I have been diagnosed with Sickle Cell Disease?

-- Why do life insurance companies care if I have been diagnosed with the Sickle Cell Trait or Sickle Cell Disease?
+- Why do life insurance companies care if I have been diagnosed with Sickle Cell Trait or Sickle Cell Disease?

 - What kind of information will the insurance companies ask me or be interested in?